healthbadge/episimmer/examples/Interaction_Spaces/Stochastic_SIR_complete_graph/ReadMe.md

 # Stochastic_SIR_complete_graph
-This example is a modification of the Stochastic SIR model.
+This example is a variation of the Stochastic SIR model.

 Here, each agent interacts with every other agent bidirectionally and all of these interactions are listed in the complete_interactions_list.txt file.